TidalScale/R_benchmark_test/README.md

 Run the scripts/cms_data_download.sh script at the Linux command line to download all of the necessary data files in a directory that has >70GB storage space.
 Then you must modify runtests.sh execution line to point at that directory.

 To run all of the different-sized R tests in one go, simply run the runtests.sh script at the Linux command line.
-A full test run takes about a week (if you have a system large enough to hold all the data in memory ;).
+A full test run takes about four days (if you have a system large enough to hold all the data in memory ;).

 ## Installing R packages